 Cells are the fundamental structures of all living things.
 They group together, forming tissue and organs.
-A cell is composed of three main parts:

 Cells are tiny, and their size is typically between 0.01 millimeters and 0.03 millimeters.
 Bacteria are the simplest example of single-celled organisms, while we can also include yeast and diatoms as some of the most miniature single-celled organisms.
 Other organisms are multicellular, and they consist of several to millions of cells.

 Microscopes allow us to observe cells, although there are steps you need to take to make your observation successful.
 You need to know how to prepare the cell and how to use your microscope to get the best focus on your subject.

 The first thing you need to do is to prepare the slide.
 You can use plant cells, animal cells, or even cheek cells that you’re going to observe.
 Make sure that there’s no dirt or debris accessing the slide, as they could block your view.

 Once your slide is ready, you can place it on your microscope and adjust it to the lowest magnification in the beginning.
 Try to position the slide so that the cells are at the center of your viewpoint, and rotate the lenses to increase the magnification.

 You need to set the proper focus, which you can do by rotating the fine focus knob.
 When you focus the cells to see them clearly, you can increase the magnification even more.

 As there are different types of cells, they won’t look completely the same under a microscope.

 You can observe cheek cells taken from the protective barrier inside your mouth.
 Cheek cells recover every day, and new cells are created, which makes it easy to scrape off old cells from your cheek and observe them under a microscope.